Human rights have always been an important issue but never have they commanded the public agenda as they do now.

 The policy that we see before us threatens wider global public health efforts.
 It is short-sighted and dangerous.
 It threatens years of IPPF gains to advance the health and well-being of communities and undercuts health care access for millions worldwide.

 We will remain strong.
-We stand united as a Federation of Member Associations in 170 countries.
+We stand united as a Federation of Member Associations working in 171 countries.
 We cannot—and will not—deny life-saving services to the world’s poorest, wherever they are and for as long as they need it.

 WANT TO GET INVOLVED?